tucca-cellag/tucca-rna-seq/README.md

 The usage of this workflow is described in our documentation at [tucca-cellag.github.io][2].
-If you've found a bug or there is a feature that we're missing (in the workflow or in our documentatio) please [open an issue][5] to let us know.
+If you've found a bug or there is a feature that we're missing (in the workflow or in our documentation) please [open an issue][5] to let us know.

 ## Workflow Overview